 All applicants for admission are considered for departmental funding.
 Most graduate students receive an appointment with their admission offer (either a research assistantship or a teaching assistantship), which provides tuition remission, health insurance, and a stipend.

 On average, the Zoology Graduate Program receives over 50 applications each year, and between 5-10 applicants matriculate.
-Successful applicants typically have an excellent undergraduate GPA, competitive GRE scores, outstanding letters of recommendation, and undergraduate or graduate research experience.
+Successful applicants typically have an excellent undergraduate GPA, outstanding letters of recommendation, and undergraduate or graduate research experience.
 More information and an overview of the Zoology Graduate Program is available on the Graduate School website.

 The application deadline is December 1.
 No late applications will be considered for admission.
 Applications are reviewed in January and selected applicants are invited to campus for an interview weekend in February.
 Final admission decisions are made by the end of March, and in accordance with the Council of Graduate Schools Resolution, applicants have until April 15 to respond to an offer of admission.